ome/omero-ms-zarr/README.md

 ## Run

-Put your OMERO server configuration into `etc/omero.properties`, run
+Copy your OMERO.server configuration `etc/omero.properties` to the microservice then,

     gradle run --args=etc/omero.properties